Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 As we walked into La Mesa, the Iglesia de Santa María Magdalena loomed above the landscape.
 The old stone church reflects the grayness the day had taken upon itself.
 I poked around the place, but it was shut tight to intruders.
 Despite my physical state, I again breathed a prayer of gratitude.

-Towards the end of town, we encountered the Albergue de Peregrinos de La Mesa.
-There is also the private, Albergue Miguelin just across the street.
+Towards the end of town, we encountered the old Albergue de Peregrinos de La Mesa, now closed.
+There is a private, Albergue Miguelin here, just across the street.

 Note the windmills above the albergue - yes, this is our next destination!